 Eureka Soldiers MemorialPrint Page

-The Memorial commemorates the soldiers of the 40th and 12th Regiment of Foot who died in the attack on the Eureka Stockade.
+A monument commemorates the soldiers of the 40th and 12th Regiment of Foot who died in the attack on the Eureka Stockade.

 In 1879 a number of Ballarat citizens requested that Member of Parliament William Collard Smith persuade the government to erect a monument.
 The monument is an obelisk of Waurn Ponds limestone on a bluestone base, which incorporates marble slab inserts on the east and west faces, with scrolls on each face carrying the word “Victoria” and on the north and south sides the word “Duty” was carved.

 Close to the monument are two tombstones that list the soldiers who died.

 |Address:||Creswick Road & Macarthur Street, Cemetery, Ballarat, 3350|

 |GPS Coordinates:||Lat: -37.548334|